-There are a number of ways of getting advice.
+There are a number of ways of getting advice:

 - Read this booklet carefully.
-It contains a great deal of information. - ⇒ View the video presentations (these will be on the school website for the week of 25th January). - ⇒ Talk to family and parents! - Form Tutors, Head of Year (Mrs Riddle), Dr Howson or Mr Quinn will all have useful advice. - ⇒ Mrs McQuiston, the Careers Library and Unifrog can help with careers research.
+It contains a great deal of information - Come to the Year 9 Options Evening on 1st March and attend the subject presentations - ⇒ Talk to family and parents! - Form Tutors, Head of Year (Mrs Mitchell), Dr Howson or Mr Quinn will all have useful advice - ⇒ Mrs McQuiston, the Careers Library and Unifrog can help with careers research